muratk3n/thirdwave/en/README.md

 Modified gravity apprently can supplant the dark matter hypothesis but contradicts early universe theories?
-Well scientists have their early universe theories wrong [anyway](https://youtu.be/NHOo3elX5-c?t=519), so drop the necessity to co-exist with that failed shit, problem solved.
+Well scientists have their early universe theories wrong [anyway](https://youtu.be/NHOo3elX5-c?t=519), so drop the necessity to co-exist with that junk, problem solved.

 ---